SFULibrary/islandora_datastream_crud/CONTRIBUTING.md

 All contributions to Islandora Datastream CRUD are welcome: use-cases, documentation, code, bug reports, feature requests, etc. You do not need to be a programmer to contribute!

-Regardless of how you want to contribute to this module, start by opening a Github issue.
+Regardless of how you want to contribute to this module, start by opening a GitHub issue.
 Someone (probably the maintainer) will respond and keep the discussion going.

-### Write some documentation

-If you use Islandora Datastream CRUD and you have documented a task for yourself, consider sharing it with other users.
-We'd be happy to the Islandora Datastream CRUD README or link to it if you'd rather maintain it somewhere else.

 ### Request a new feature

 We love hear about how you want to use this module!
+To request a feature you should open an issue.
+Set the Issue Type to "feature request".
 In order to help us understand a new feature request, we ask you to provide us with a structured use case following this template:

 | Title (Goal)  | The title or goal of your use case                            |
 --------------- |------------------------------------                           |